petershin/liferay-learn/docs/dxp/latest/en/building-applications/objects/creating-and-managing-objects/fields/using-read-only-fields.md

 ---
 # Using Read-Only Fields

 Some use cases may require data fields to be read-only.
 For example, data integrity may require some field values to remain immutable, or you may need to prevent unauthorized users from updating specific fields (e.g., [state fields](./adding-and-managing-custom-states.md)).
-With Liferay Objects, you can configure any custom field to be read-only.
+You can configure any custom field to be read-only.
 This prevents users from directly updating the field's value except under specified conditions.
 You can also use [actions](../actions.md) to update these field values.

 ## Adding a Read-Only Field